HEP-FCC/FCCSW/README.md

 ### Instructions for new users

-1. create a github account
+1. create a github account if you don't have one.
 2. go to https://github.com/HEP-FCC/FCCSW and click "Fork" at the top right of the page.
 You are directed to your newly forked copy of the FCCSW repository
 3. in the instructions below, replace <username> by your github username